Insights/Technical

 Norvik Research & Practice Team

 Retrieval-Augmented Generation has become the default architecture for enterprise knowledge systems.
 The pattern is well-understood: embed your documents, store them in a vector database, retrieve semantically relevant chunks at query time, and inject them into the prompt.
-The gap between this description and a system that actually works in production is significant.
+The gap between this description and a system that actually works in production is significant — and most teams underestimate it until they're two months into a build.

 The Chunking Problem